What Is An Immersion Blender? Ultimate Guide To Immersion Blenders

 Pesto: Combine fresh basil, pine nuts, garlic, Parmesan cheese, and olive oil for a flavorful homemade pesto sauce.

-Nut Butters: While immersion blenders may not be as powerful as dedicated nut butter machines, they can help you make small batches of nut butters by blending roasted nuts with a bit of oil until smooth.
+Nut Butter: While immersion blenders may not be as powerful as dedicated nut butter machines, they can help you make small batches of nut butter by blending roasted nuts with a bit of oil until smooth.

 Fruit Compotes: Blend cooked fruits like berries or stone fruits with sweeteners to make delicious fruit compotes for topping desserts or breakfast items.